bshandley/wizcli_install/README.md

 # WizCLI Installation Guide

 WizCLI is a command-line interface for managing your cloud resources effectively.
 This README provides step-by-step instructions for installing WizCLI on different platforms.
+WizCLI will also be moved to a directory accessible in each platform's PATH, meaning that wizcli can be run from any directory.
+Running the same script on any platform will also update the WizCli application

 ## Table of Contents
 - [Linux](#linux)